JustAGhost23/CMSCloneLite/README.md

   * User can create calendar events for classes in their course.
 (Implemented with Calendar Provider API)

 * Push notifications are implemented with Firebase Cloud Messaging.

+* Attachments for Announcements are stored using Firebase Cloud Storage

 * Toggle switch for dark mode